 This clip from the June 23, 1838 Weekly Houston Telegraph predicted that the Trinity River could be made navigable for four hundred miles at “very trifling expense.”

 A person writing in the July 14, 1841 Austin City Gazette proclaimed the Trinity “an admirable stream for navigation—the Mississippi of Texas.”

-On February 21, 1844, the Weekly Houston Telegraph reported on the progress of Peters Colony but lamented the colony’s “distance from navigable waters.”
+On February 21, 1844 the Weekly Houston Telegraph reported on the progress of Peters Colony but lamented the colony’s “distance from navigable waters.”
 But the report predicted that in a short time that problem would be “in a great measure obviated.”
-The report said the river was navigable by steamboats from the Gulf to the town of Magnolia (see map).
+The report said the river was navigable by steamboats from the gulf to the town of Magnolia (see map below).
 Indeed, the now-vanished town of Magnolia, established in the early 1840s as a Trinity River cotton port, once called itself the “Little St. Louis of the Trinity.”

-If obstructing rafts (log jams) could be removed, the Telegraph said, between Bird’s Fort and Magnolia, steamboats could reach the fort.
+If obstructing rafts (log jams) could be removed, the Telegraph wrote, between Bird’s Fort and Magnolia, steamboats could reach the fort in Tarrant County.
 The main raft was twelve miles below Dallas.
 Smaller rafts, the report predicted, could be removed for “a few hundred dollars.”

 More famous last words.

 On June 6, 1848 the Clarksville Northern Standard reported on a meeting in Dallas.
 On May 24 citizens had met to select delegates to attend a convention in Huntsville to discuss making the Trinity River navigable all the way to the mouth of the Clear Fork.
 Chairman of the Dallas meeting was General Edward H. Tarrant.